Tag: identity

 ※Prayer※

-Jesus, you came to earth on a mission to reconcile Creation to you.
+Jesus, you came to earth on a mission to reconcile to you.
 Help us see our mission as the extension and continuation of yours.
 The same mission that brought us into your loving embrace.
 Amen.